The Mission of the Credit Union is to promote the financial well-being of its members. To achieve this

 The Credit Union Story

-The modern Credit Union movement traces its origins to Germany and to Friedrich Willhelm Raiffeisen, the Mayor of a small town in southern Germany, who in 1849 formed societies, which later evolved in to Credit Unions.
-The purposes of these Credit Unions was to enable people to help themselves in relieving debt and poverty.
+The modern Credit Union movement traces its origins to Germany and to Friedrich Willhelm Raiffeisen, the Mayor of a small town in southern Germany, who in 1849 formed societies, which later evolved into Credit Unions.
+The purpose of these Credit Unions was to enable people to help themselves in relieving debt and poverty.